29yashprofessional/CMOS_Inverter/README.md

 ![Post_VOH_calculation](https://github.com/user-attachments/assets/5db78222-16a5-4d91-b004-6db6fd2047fe)

-From the figure above, VOH = 1.7982V.
+From the figure above, VOH = 1.7982 V.

 Calculation of VOL:

 ![Post_VOL_calculation](https://github.com/user-attachments/assets/b42ef26a-c4e9-45b4-b4e9-d52d75cb9dfd)

-From the figure above, VOL = 14.892uV.
+From the figure above, VOL = 14.892 uV.

 Calculation of VIL and VIH:

 ![Post_VIL_and_VIH_calculation](https://github.com/user-attachments/assets/3077d2b9-48bf-4556-85c6-fb90897be30a)

-It can be inferred that VIL = 398.944mV and VIH = 885.437mV from the figure above.
+It can be inferred that VIL = 398.944 mV and VIH = 885.437 mV from the figure above.

 Calculation of VTH: